Lucan, Dublin: Lucan House

 Lucan House is a seven-bay two-storey over basement Palladian country villa.
 Agmonisham Vesey cleared the previous residence and began construction in 1772.
 The architecture is the work of Vesey and William Chambers, with Michael Stapleton responsible for the plasterwork.
 The estate passed through the Sarsfield, Vesey and Colthurst families through marriage and also was once the residence of Charles Hugh O'Conor, the third son of Charles Owen O'Conor and then, in 1954, it was purchased by the Italian Government for use as the residence of the Italian Ambassador to Ireland.
 The remainder of the estate land is now Liffey Valley Park.

-Others
+Ruined medieval church

 Another notable feature is St Finian's medieval church and graveyard at Esker.